John Leigh Smeathman Hatton: Early life

 Smeathman was born in Street Aston, near Rugby, Warwickshire. on 27 May 1865, the eldest son of Revd J L S Hatton, Rector of West Barkwith, Lincolnshire.

 He was educated at Hertford College, Oxford where he obtained an MA graduating with first class honours in 1889 and second class honours in physics a year later.
 He also later qualified as a barrister at Lincoln's Inn.
 He also studied geometry at Oxford as an undergraduate under Savilian Professor of Geometry James Joseph Sylvester.

 Career

-He was Director of Evening Classes (1892–1896), later Director of Studies 1896–1908 and Principal, East London College (University of London), now Queen Mary College, 1896-1933.
-He was Deputy Vice-Chancellor of the University of London from 1930–31 and Vice-Chancellor from 1932-33.
-He was Dean of the Faculty of Science at the university from 1922–26.
+He was Director of Evening Classes (1892–1896), later Director of Studies 1896–1908 and Principal, East London College (University of London), now Queen Mary College, 1896–1933.
+He was Deputy Vice-Chancellor of the University of London from 1930 to 1931 and Vice-Chancellor from 1932 to 1933.
+He was Dean of the Faculty of Science at the university from 1922 to 1926.
 He also served as a member of the Essex and the West Ham Education Committees during the 1920s.